 17 in Listening, 16 in Speaking

-All Bachelor of Engineering (Honours) students who do not have the required EmSAT Mathematics and Physics scores or equivalent must complete the Faculty of Engineering Placement Tests and achieve a minimum score of 60% in each test.
+All Bachelor of Engineering (Honours) students should complete the School of Engineering Placement Tests in Physics and in Mathematics and achieve a minimum score of 60% in each test.
 Students who score less than 60% in the placement test would be required to complete remedial subject(s) in their first term.

 Placement Test - Compulsory for all BE students

-Students will receive further information about the placement test from the faculty office, once they register for the test with the Student Recruitment team.
+Students will receive further information about the placement test from the Faculty Administration Office, once they register for the test with the Student Recruitment team.